WhitetailAni/Spartan/README.md

 There's probably more, I lost track.

 TODO:
-- Plist editor //in progress
+- Plist editor //was razed
-- Spawn binaries
 - Root helper
 - Read app list to show what app container is which if in (/private)/var/containers/Bundle/Application or (/private)/var/mobile/Containers/Data/Application
+- webserver like filza webdav

 I keep doing things OTHER than the todo list.
 Fun!